ldenoue/screenrun-extension-v3/README.md

 # ScreenRun

-ScreenRun is a browser extension to quickly record your tab and voice.
+ScreenRun is a browser extension to record your clicks.

 Tested on Chrome.
 Thanks for letting me know if it works in other browsers.